nthompson-platform/nthompson-platform.github.io/_posts/2026-01-08-from-av-to-platform.md

 ---
 layout: post
-title: "From AV Supervisor/Engineer to Platform Engineer - Week 1"
+title: "From AV Engineer to Platform Engineer - Week 1"
 ---

 ## Background
-I am currently an AV Supervisor/Engineer in a manufacturing environment and I am transitioning into Platform Engineering with a focus on cloud infrastructure, automation, and reliability.
+I am currently an AV Engineer in a manufacturing environment and I am transitioning into Platform Engineering with a focus on cloud infrastructure, automation, and reliability.